Nancy Boyda: Tenure

-Congresswoman Boyda made news on July 27, 2007 by leaving a Congressional hearing while a retired Army general testified about US progress in Iraq.
+Congresswoman Boyda left a congressional hearing while a retired Army general testified about US progress in Iraq.
 Retired Army General Jack Keane had testified that since the troop surge began, U.S. forces "are on the offensive and we have the momentum."
 He also said security has improved in every neighborhood and district in and around Baghdad, and that "cafes, pool halls, coffee houses that I visited are full of people".
 Boyda said she left the House Armed Services Committee hearing during the testimony of General Keane because "there was only so much that you could take," and continued to say she felt Keane's picture of the situation in Iraq was inappropriately "rosy."

-Her Chief of Staff Shanan Guinn said, "She was frustrated with how the administration is handling the war, that no one wants to have a real conversation about ways to move forward and our brave men and women overseas are being played like a political ping pong ball."
+Her chief of staff Shanan Guinn said, "She was frustrated with how the administration is handling the war, that no one wants to have a real conversation about ways to move forward and our brave men and women overseas are being played like a political ping pong ball."

 Boyda later told the Manhattan (Kan.)
 Mercury, that she did not "walk out" of the meeting.
 Instead, she "stepped into a little room" adjacent to the meeting for five minutes, then returned.
 She hoped to draw a distinction between politely excusing herself and storming out of the room.